The Dashboard

 Stop Streaming

-Stopping streaming does not halt traffic capture.
-Traffic continues to be captured and stored until Kubeshark is stopped.
+Stopping the stream in the dashboard does not stop traffic capture.
+Traffic continues to be recorded until Kubeshark is shut down.

-To resume streaming traffic, press the play button at the top of the right pane.
+To resume live streaming, click the play button at the top of the left pane.

 Continue Streaming